Forget manual file export, long live API

 AutoFill, the smart way to populate content

 One of the great things about tools like Excel is that you can easily populate cells with the same data.
-You can also do this in Gridly.

-If you want to populate records with identical content, you can either drag the bottom-right corner of a cell to copy content to other cells or click on the corner and tick AutoFill in the context menu.
+In Gridly, if you want to populate records with identical content, you can either drag the bottom-right corner of a cell to copy content to other cells or click on the corner and tick AutoFill in the context menu.
 No need to copy, select, and paste.
 You can do it in just one step, in a spreadsheet-like style.

 Besides these major February product updates, we released an update to maintain column order when hiding/unhiding columns.
 We also importantly performed a lot of “housekeeping” to tune up Gridly infrastructure and optimize performance for other great stuff coming out soon.
 Stay tuned and in the meantime, you can always check our changelog with complete release notes.